The Christmas Season & Stress

 The Australian Kindness Movement defines an Act of Kindness as “a spontaneous gesture of goodwill towards someone or something”.

-With the ‘festive spirit’ encouraging an attitude of generosity and care for others, kindness and Christmas are often seen as one and the same.
-However, what research has found is that your Christmas kindness can significantly reduce your stress levels, both physically and mentally benefitting yourself and others around you.
+With the ‘festive spirit’ encouraging an attitude of generosity and care for others, kindness and Christmas are often seen as one and the same; however, what research has found is that your Christmas kindness can significantly reduce your stress levels, both physically and mentally benefitting yourself and others around you.

-Multiple scientists from neurobiological, psychological, and sociological disciplines have discovered that being kind to others not only makes the recipient feel good, it can actually improve the giver’s stress levels, mental health, emotional wellbeing and physical health.
-Not only this, studies have found that acts of kindness can be infectious in communities and result in a kindness chain reaction.
+Multiple studies have discovered that being kind to others not only makes the recipient feel good, it can actually improve the giver’s stress levels, mental health, emotional wellbeing, and physical health.
+In addition, acts of kindness have be found to be infectious in communities and result in a kindness chain reaction.